Ossip Bernstein: Chess career

-After WWII, Bernstein came back to chess.
+After World War II, Bernstein came back to chess.
 In 1946, he took 2nd, behind Herman Steiner, at London.
 In 1946, he tied for 15th–16th at Groningen.
 In June 1946, he won a game against Lajos Steiner at a match Australia vs. France in Australia.
 In December 1948, he drew a game against Reuben Fine at a cable match New York vs. Paris.
 In April 1954, he lost two games against David Bronstein at a match France vs. The Soviet Union at Paris.
 In 1954, he tied for 2nd–3rd with Miguel Najdorf, behind René Letelier, at Montevideo at age 72.
 Najdorf protested that it was unfair to play such an aged opponent, and then became so confident of victory that he convinced the tournament organizers to double the First Prize money at the expense of reducing the payouts for the lesser prizes, a gamble that backfired in spectacular fashion as the septuagenarian Bernstein routed him in a 37-move Old Indian Defense that won Bernstein the Brilliancy Prize.

 Bernstein played at first board for France at the 11th Chess Olympiad in Amsterdam 1954 (+5−5=5).
 He was a member of the French team, at the 12th Olympiad in Moscow 1956, but he did not play because of illness.

 When FIDE introduced official titles in 1950, Bernstein was awarded the International Grandmaster title.
 He had level or nearly level lifetime scores against such outstanding players as the second World Champion Emanuel Lasker (+2−3=1), Akiba Rubinstein (+1−1=7), Aron Nimzowitsch (+1−2=4), Mikhail Chigorin (+2−1=0) and Salo Flohr (+0−0=3).
 He had poor records, however, against the third World Champion José Raúl Capablanca (+0−3=1); and the fourth World Champion Alexander Alekhine (+1−8=5).